 While the APT tool designs are inventions, the education overview is different – it is a discovery.
 I discovered the APT overview simply because I geeked on this particular training approach exclusively for years.
 When I “got it”, I knew I had something very useful that I needed to go deeper on.
 That has been the process since.

 The idea of the APT overview can be applied to any training need with any anchored tool.
 It is a mechanistic approach that can help any trainer better manage the summation of forces in any movement pattern.
 It’s simple and it works.

-When it comes to the equipment, the designs are constantly evolving.
-The suspension strap offers more resistance and connection options than any of its competitors.
-The elastic resistance tool is considered the best bar none by virtually all that use it.
-The handle designs are massively versatile.
+When it comes to the equipment, APT designs have evolved over many generations since 2012 with professional use.
+The APT suspension strap offers more resistance and connection options than any of its competitors.
+The APT elastic webbing band designs are considered outstanding by all that use them.
+APT designs are durable and massively versatile.

-Anchor Point Training is about creating specific, versatile strength and coordination adaptation using full-body resisted movements.
-This approach is mastered by learning how to create specific resistance angles and connections and a systematic method for progressing the available variety in useful ranges of motion and patterns.
+Anchor Point Training is useful for creating specific, versatile strength and coordination adaptation using full-body resisted movements.
+This approach is mastered by learning how to create specific resistance angles and connections and a systematic method for progressing the available variety of resistances in useful ranges of motion and patterns.

 Our program now supports connecting trainers with folks who want to be personally trained at home.
 Our professional education continues to build out as more specialists use our tools to train their specific needs.
 So whether you want to be a better golfer, or you want to train golfers we’re going to be a great fit.
 If you need help getting back on your feet, we’ve got some awesome therapists who can help you with everything from knee replacement to stroke rehab.

 Big picture we’re about enjoyable, effective, convenient training.
 I thank you for being here and I hope you’ll choose to use our gear and education to enrich your practice.
 You can like up our Facebook page just to the right here, loads of content there.
 If you have questions feel free to message us on social or through our email here.